 This program is open to all students worldwide.
-There is a fee to apply and a $5,800 fee to participate.
+There is a fee of $5,800 fee to participate.

 The Stanford Math Circle (SMC) is a weekly gathering of high school (or younger) students working on problems involving complex and advanced mathematical topics, guided by mathematicians and educators.

-This three-week course (half days) is for students considering careers in a variety of procedure-based medical fields, such as surgery, dental surgery, and nursing.
+This two-week course is for students considering careers in a variety of procedure-based medical fields, such as surgery, dental surgery, and nursing.
 It may also be of interest to students who intend to study biomedical engineering, occupational or physical therapy, sports medicine, or to become EMTs/paramedics.

 SIMR Bioengineering Bootcamp is a hands-on design experience in bioengineering for high school students.
 Students attend lectures on a diverse set of bioengineering research topics and work for 2 full days a week only (Tues/Thurs) for 8 weeks on a real-world biodesign project which addresses a medical need.